How to Maximize Inbox Delivery: Best Practices that You Can Implement Today

 As an alternative, it is much better to provide a link to the content you wanted to share in the attachment.

-3.7.
-Avoid Image-Only Emails
+3.4.
+Avoid Image-Only Emails.

 It is better to use both text and images in your email in a healthy ratio, which is usually 80% text and 20% images.

-3.8.
-Include a Clear Unsubscribe Link
+3.5.
+Include a Clear Unsubscribe Link.

 Benefits of including an unsubscribe link:

-3.9.
-Send Valuable Content
+3.6.
+Send Valuable Content.

 Engaging with the client is a two-way street.
 If you want something from them, you should offer something in return.
 Bombarding recipients with constant emails asking to buy from you will build neither trust nor long-term relationships.

 Content should be interesting specifically to your audience.
-Ask yourself what value can you bring to their lives with your messages.
+Ask yourself what value you can bring to their lives with your messages.
 Whether it is a ‘how-to’ video, educational content, useful product-related articles, or something else – add it to your marketing plan.

 If you don’t know your audience that well – don’t worry, just ask them!
 You can use small surveys and questionnaires, and ask what type of content they would prefer to receive.
 By doing so not only will you get valuable information you need, but also build trust by showing that you are interested in your recipients, in their wants and needs.

-Learn More: How to Write Emails that Convert
+How to Write Emails that Convert

 4. Test Your Deliverability and Spam Score